About FILA20

 About us

 Our story began over a decade ago in the 20th row—“fila” in Spanish—of the Cuban Cinematheque, where our teenage selves gathered daily to indulge our passion for cinema.
 From those cinephile beginnings, we evolved into filmmakers and founded FILA20, one of Cuba’s first independent film collectives.
-After emigrating to New York City, we reestablished FILA20 in the U.S.
+After emigrating to the U.S., we reestablished FILA20 in New York City.

-FILA20 is a New York City-based production company.
+FILA20 is a Cuban production company based in New York City.

-Our films have screened at festivals such as Venice, Sundance, Warsaw, Glasgow, New Orleans, Rooftop Films, and HollyShorts, and on platforms including Amazon Video, Short of the Week, Omeleto, ShortsTV, and kweliTV.
+Our work has been showcased at festivals and on platforms such as Venice, Sundance, Warsaw, Glasgow, New Orleans, Rooftop Films, HollyShorts, Prime Video, Short of the Week, Omeleto, ShortsTV, and kweliTV.

-We have produced work for organizations such as The Bronx Museum of the Arts, Galleria Continua, Hyde Hotels, Louis Vuitton, MoMA, and People.
+We’ve produced projects for organizations including The Bronx Museum of the Arts, Galleria Continua, Hyde Hotels, Louis Vuitton, MoMA, and People.

-Whether in Cuba or NYC, on film or in commercials, long or short formats—we approach every project with the same passion.
-At the heart of our work is a common thread: personal stories of timeless and universal value, just like the films that inspired us as teenage cinephiles.
+Whether in Cuba or NYC, on film or in commercials, in long or short formats—we approach every project with the same passion.
+At the heart of our work runs a common thread: personal stories of timeless and universal value, just like the films that inspired us as teenage cinephiles.

 Juan Pablo Daranas Molina (Juampa)

-Juampa is a Cuban and American filmmaker based in New York City and Rome.
-He is the founding director of FILA20, whose films have screened at Venice, Sundance, Warsaw, Glasgow, New Orleans, Rooftop Films, and HollyShorts.
-Juampa has directed films for Galleria Continua, Louis Vuitton, MoMA, and the Bronx Museum of Art.
-He is an adjunct faculty member at his alma mater, New York University’s Tisch School of the Arts, where his MFA thesis film was executive-produced by Spike Lee.
-Juampa has been selected for the NYU Purple List, the NYU Production Lab Development Studio, Berlinale Talents, Piccolo America's La Residenza, and the Sony Future Filmmaker Awards.
+Juampa is a Cuban filmmaker based in NYC and Rome, and the founding director of FILA20.
+He has written and directed films for The Bronx Museum of the Arts, Galleria Continua, Louis Vuitton, and MoMA.
+Juampa holds an MFA from NYU Tisch School of the Arts.
+His thesis film, executive-produced by Spike Lee, was among the ten picked for the inaugural Corto Condorello, overseen by Paolo Sorrentino, Willem Dafoe, Debra Winger, Carla Bruni, Jan Komasa, and Radu Mihăileanu.
+Juampa has been selected for the NYU Purple List, NYU Production Lab Development Studio, Berlinale Talents, Piccolo America’s Residency, Spike Lee Grant, HEAR US Awards, and the Sony Future Filmmaker Awards.

 Ana A. Alpizar